michal-szymczak-ui-developer/fluid-ui/readme.md

 `./08-vendor/`

 Set vendors variables under the **style/03-settings** directory.
 But if we cannot style vendor plugin with variables add here additional styling by overwriting or extensioning vendor's CSS.

+## Views

+`./08-views/`

+CSS for specific views like Promotion, Contact and so on.

 ## Utilities